Primes with a missing digit: distribution in arithmetic progressions and an application in sieve theory

 Next, we write $d=d_1d_2$, so that $d\in [D_1D_2, 4D_1D_2]$.
 We then apply Corollary \ref{Cor: D} with $D=D_1D_2$ and $h_1=2$ to obtain

 From the inequalities \eqref{cor6.4i} and \eqref{cor6.4ii}, we obtain

 where we have used the fact that $qH \in [1, X]$.
-Now we optimise the right-hand side of the above expression to obtain Substituting the above estimate in \eqref{cor6.4iii} completes the proof of the part (a) of the corollary.
-We also note that
+Now we optimize the right-hand side of the above expression to obtain Substituting the above estimate in \eqref{cor6.4iii} completes the proof of the part (a) of the corollary.
+Next, we note that